-This training, provided by University Police members of the METRO and Crisis Intervention Team, is a half-day presentation for units and/or departments that addresses the dynamics of active threat situations.
+This training, provided by University Police members of the METRO and Crisis Intervention Team, is a half- or full-day training for units and/or departments that addresses the dynamics of active threat situations.
 The the presentation includes a historical review of past incidents and describes mental health issues, teaching participants how to spot potential indicators of concerning behaviors.
 The course will also cover what to expect from the police in the event of an incident along with actions individuals can take in response.

-We currently have 2 open enrollment sessions for faculty and staff members.
-Both courses are being held at the Fire Service Institute.
+We currently have an open enrollment session for faculty and staff members.
+The course is held at ILEAS, 1701 E. Main Street, Urbana, IL.
 Registration is required.

 Once individual units have staff and faculty who have been through the course, they can schedule an on-site strategic survey.
 The on-site takes 4-hours.